jerger1470/menu_creator/README.md

 Future additions: Give use the ability to add more foods and add locations to food

-Burger App Version 1.0 Devoloped by Bryan Jerger
+Burger App Version 1.0 Developed by Bryan Jerger
 github: Jerger1470
 Heroku: https://warm-island-79573.herokuapp.com/